devskar/check-bvg/README.md

 ## Explanation

-Should be a simple command line tool that give u an x amount of departures from a train station to a another one, to arrive at a certain time.
+Simple command line tool that give u an x amount of departures from a train station to a another one, to arrive at a certain time.

 It works completely config based, but all parameters should also be able to be passed via command line.
 Command Line arguments will always override config arguments.